Brave Bold Drama is a community interest company (not-for-profit) registered with Companies House. Company Number: 10708381

 Expanded Performance: Bristol +Bath Creative R&D

-research project exploring technology and performance for young people
+research project exploring technology and performance for young people, 2020

-We are one of the six industry partners selected by Bristol + Bath Creative R&D to run a research project on the theme of Expanded Performance.
+We were one of the six industry partners selected by Bristol + Bath Creative R&D to run a research project on the theme of Expanded Performance.

-We are interested in whether the use of technology in performing arts opportunities means young people from less privileged backgrounds are more likely to engage.
-We are currently researching projects from all over the UK that have used technology to help young people engage with performing arts.
+We spent our funded time between May-October 2020 exploring whether the use of technology in performing arts opportunities means young people from less privileged backgrounds are more likely to participate.

 Arts Award Silver

 course for 14-16 year olds from Hartcliffe & Withywood, 2018

 We ran a Silver Arts Award course for young people living in Hartcliffe and Withywood in 2019.
 The cohort included a young refugee.
 They chose to focus street photography and graphic design.

 The young people worked with specialist photography tutor Shelby Alexander and art tutor Lulu Butcher, and exhibited work as part of the Southbank Bristol Arts Trail at the Tobacco Factory and the Southville Centre.